 How to Choose Speaker(s)

-Finding an engaging speaker doesn't have to be a daunting experience.
+speaker doesn't have to be a daunting experience.
 In fact, it can be the best part.
 By keeping these pointers in mind, you're sure to find the perfect host for your perfect event.

 - Are you experienced?
 An experienced keynote speaker can facilitate transitions between program elements and fill in any content gaps.
 Additionally, if asked, they can bring thought-leadership and inspiration to your event, while providing a fresh perspective on the challenges facing your organization or industry.